• Home

 Analysis for Different Vulnerable Populations (Analysis)

-The data in the review was not analyzed across PROGRESS+ factors.
-However, the benefits of the intervention were greater for those who were younger, were women, and faced fewer physical barriers.
+The review did not analyze the data across PROGRESS+ factors.
+However, the intervention appeared to be more beneficial for participants who were younger, were women, and had fewer physical limitations.

 Powered by